atet/unity/README.md

 ## 6. Android Mobile Phone Installation

-**You should NEVER install unverified applications on your Android phone unless you have made them yourself and are confident that they do not contain viruses, etc. In the future, consider having test devices that are not linked to your social media, email accounts, SIM card, etc.**

 * Connect your Android phone to your computer to transfer the `test.apk` file over
    * You may have to change the USB connection type to `Media (MTP)` in order to move files from your computer to your phone
    * Through File Explorer on your computer, copy and paste `test.apk` on your phone (I made a folder named "`Unity`" to paste it into)